The Natural Beekeeping Trust promotes awareness of sustainable beekeeping, which is determined by our understanding of the essential needs of the Bee.

 We encourage "bee guardianship" - keeping bees for the bees' sake - and advocate organic/biodynamic gardening and farming.
 Our apicentric approach is guided by the wisdom of the bees insofar as we are able to encompass it, and supported by sound science.

 Although the bulk of the charity's work is carried out by volunteers, we have managed to secure the services of a part time assistant (as at February 2015).
 Her services are paid for by your donations, for which we are greatly indebted.
-Please contact us if you would like to volunteer or make a donation.
+If you would like to donate, please use the button at the top right of this page, or see our bank account details here.
+If you would like to volunteer please contact us.